 Even now (nearly 11 years later), I find that I have forgotten to lock one of the doors when I do my nightly rounds.
 I am pretty well in the habit of locking the doors behind me, but I go through at night just to make sure.
 Why?
 Because I’m paranoid and afraid?
 Of course not, I still couldn’t care less if the doors were locked, except for the safety of my family.
 I don’t lock the doors every night for myself, it’s a monotonous task I’ve undertaken for all these years to show my wife that I love her.
 There is nothing romantic about it at all, but if I were to tell her that I’m no longer going to check the doors at night and that if she’s so worried about it, she can do it; what message would that send to her?
 That I don’t love her enough to perform the simple task of checking the locks on the doors.
 Sometimes it isn’t the act itself, but rather the absence of the act that speaks volumes.

-In a previous post titled, “Appreciating the Unappreciated”, I told about one of Carrie’s monotonous acts of love that stopped me in my tracks (you’ll have to click on the link and read the post to see what it was).
+In a previous post titled, “Appreciating the Unappreciated”, I told about one of Carrie’s monotonous acts of love that stopped me in my tracks.
 I was humbled, and my heart was softened by what I saw.

 There is nothing attractive about potting soil, fertilizer or water.
 People don’t drive slowly by your house to admire the dirt in your flower beds.
 But without the soil, and without the monotonous tasks of fertilizing and watering, there would be no attractive flowers for onlookers to admire.